-3.5.2 Waypoint Navigation - Air vehicles shall autonomously overfly selected waypoints and remain inside assigned airspace, and avoid no-fly zones.
-Teams will fly a predetermined course that includes changes in altitude and in heading, to and from the search area.

-3.5.2.1 Waypoints - GPS coordinates (ddd.mm.ssss) and altitudes will be announced the day prior to the flight competition.
-However, because of the dynamic nature of modern warfare, it is possible that additional waypoint(s) and or search area adjustment(s) will be required.

-3.5.2.2 Enroute Search - Air vehicles will be required to fly specific altitudes while identifying several targets along the predefined entry/exit route.
-One of the targets will be directly along the route when the vehicle is required to be at 500 ft MSL (\pm 50 ft).
-Another target will be up to 250 ft from the center of the flight path while the vehicle is required to be at 200 ft MSL (\pm 50 ft).
+- 3.5.2.
+Waypoint Navigation Air vehicles shall autonomously overfly selected waypoints and remain inside assigned airspace, and avoid no-fly zones.
+Teams will fly a predetermined course that includes changes in altitude and in heading, to the search area. - 3.5.2.1.
+Waypoints GPS coordinates (ddd.mm.ssss) and altitudes will be announced the day prior to the flight competition.
+However, because of the dynamic nature of modern warfare, it is possible that additional waypoint(s) and/or search area adjustment(s) will be required. - 3.5.2.2.
+Enroute Search Air vehicles will be required to fly specific altitudes while identifying several targets along the predefined entry route.
+One of the targets will be directly along the route when the vehicle is required to be at 500 ft MSL (± 50 ft).
+Another target will be up to 250 ft from the center of the flight path while the vehicle is required to be at 200 ft MSL (± 50 ft).
 The team will be given the position of the off-center target.
-UAS shall not vary from the flight paths (\pm 100 ft tolerance) briefed during the mission planning in order to obtain an image of the target; flight path deviations shall not be permitted as to avoid being shot down by hostile or friendly forces.
-Enroute way points shall be achieved in order.

-3.5.2.3 Targets - Targets will be constructed of plywood of a given size, basic geometric shape, and color; for an example, see Figure 1.
+UAS shall not vary from the flight paths (± 100 ft tolerance) briefed during the mission planning in order to obtain an image of the target; flight path deviations shall not be permitted as to avoid being shot down by hostile or friendly forces.
+Enroute way points shall be achieved in order. - 3.5.2.3.
+Targets Targets will be constructed of plywood of a given size, basic geometric shape, and color.
+For an example, see figure 1.
 Each target will be a different shape and a unique color; a different color alphanumeric will be painted on each target.
 There are an unknown number of targets in the area.
 The additional target will be more reflective of a realistic surveillance target.
-The minimum dimension of the targets (length or width) will be 4 feet, and the maximum dimension will be 8 feet.
-Alphanumerics will be sized to fit within the overall dimensions of the target.
+The minimum dimension of the targets (length or width) will be 2 feet, and the maximum dimension will be 8 feet.
+Alphanumerics will be sized to fit within the overall dimensions of the target varying between 50-90% of the length/width of the target and between 2-6 inches in thickness, and will vary in color and contrast.
+The alphanumerics of the targets can be arranged to spell a "secret" message.
+Any team that can spell the message will receive bonus points and a cash prize.